tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - American Pie

+### Q: "The Genius" is the original and secondary name of which Wu-Tang Clan member?
+- **Correct Answer:** GZA
+- Ghostface Killah
+- Ol' Dirty Bastard
+- Raekwon the Chef

 ### Q: "The Potato Sack" was a collection of indie games released on Steam in 2011 as a promotion for which game?
 - **Correct Answer:** Portal 2
 - Left 4 Dead 2